EffectOrientedProgramming/book/docs/guide/scalatools.md

 # Installing Scala & Tools

-This is an overview of the setup process to use these examples.
+This is an overview of the setup process to install the tools necessary to run the examples from the book.
 The following sections provide detailed instructions.

 1. Download and install [Coursier](https://get-coursier.io/).
-    [Coursier](https://get-coursier.io/docs/cli-overview) is the Scala installer we use to ensure that a JVM and standard Scala tools are installed on your system.
+    [Coursier](https://get-coursier.io/docs/cli-overview) is the Scala installer we use to ensure that the right JVM and standard Scala tools are installed on your system.
     Details are [here](https://docs.scala-lang.org/scala3/getting-started.html).
 1. Run `cs setup --jvm 21`.
 This installs the Java Development Kit (JDK) version 21, Scala 3, and support tools such as the Scala Build Tool ([SBT](https://www.scala-sbt.org/)).
-1. Install an Integrated Development Environment (IDE): either IntelliJ IDEA or Visual Studio Code (VSCode).
+1. Install an Integrated Development Environment (IDE): either [IntelliJ IDEA](https://www.jetbrains.com/help/idea/installation-guide.html) or Visual Studio Code (VSCode).
-1. Download or clone this repository.
+1. Download or clone the [examples repository](examples.md).
 1. Open the repository in your IDE.
 1. Install the Scala add-on for your IDE.